Michigan Dog Bite Lawyer

 The Michigan dog bite lawyers at Christensen Law are strong advocates for dog bite victims.
 We understand what victims go through after dog attacks, and we can help you by providing the legal guidance to navigate a claim.

 While you focus on recovering, we gather evidence to prove your claim, deal with insurance negotiations, and fight for the best outcome for your family.
 We have secured record-setting settlements for our clients in Michigan.
-Learn more about what we can do for you when you call our firm: 248-900-9000.
+Learn more about what we can do for you when you contact our firm.

 Can You Sue for a Dog Bite in Michigan?